luci/recipes-py/doc/walkthrough.md

   )
 ```

-The property list is a whitelist, so if the properties provided as inputs to the
+The property list is an allowlist, so if the properties provided as inputs to the
 current recipe run were

 ```python